Noël en France

-In many parts of northern and eastern France, Christmas celebrations begin on the 6 December - also known as Saint Nicholas' Day.
+In the North East of France, Christmas celebrations begin on the 6 December - also known as Saint Nicholas' Day.

 The celebrations take place because, once upon a time there were three children who got lost in the countryside.
 A wicked butcher kidnapped them.

 Luckily, Saint Nicolas rescued the children and returned them to their parents.
 This is why Saint Nicholas is known as the protector of children.
 Another name for him is Santa Claus!

 On the night of 5 December (the eve of Saint Nicholas) children place their shoes at the entrance to their house.
 They also leave a carrot and a sugar lump for Saint Nicholas' donkey.
 During the night, the saint arrives bringing treats for the children to find in their shoes in the morning.

 There is also a scary (but fun) character called le Père Fouettard.
 He represents the wicked butcher who kidnapped the children.
 Le Père Fouettard follows Saint Nicholas, carries a whip and is dressed in black.
 The name le Père Fouettard comes from the word for 'the whip.'

 Below is a traditional song for la Saint-Nicolas.